 ACT (Mr Fluffy) and NSW loose-fill asbestos in residential housing

-In addition to registering your details on the NAER, if your potential exposure is related to the loose-fill (e.g. Mr Fluffy) asbestos insulation (most commonly found in houses in the ACT and also in some areas of NSW), we also advise you also contact the ACT Loose Fill Asbestos Coordination team or NSW Fair Trading for further information.
+In addition to registering your details on the NAER, if your potential exposure is related to the loose-fill (e.g. Mr Fluffy) asbestos insulation (most commonly found in houses in the ACT and in some areas of NSW), we also advise you to contact the ACT Loose Fill Asbestos Coordination team or NSW Fair Trading for further information.